Sapporo Tenjinyama Art Studio Guidelines for Health and Safety (updated on Oct 31th, 2021)

 - If you have a fever of 37.5 degrees or higher within two weeks or if you have infectious symptoms. **Cough, dyspnea, general malaise, sore throat, nasal discharge, taste or smell disorder, sore eyes or bloodshot conjunctiva, headache, joint or muscle pain, diarrhea, vomiting, etc.

-- If you have had close contact with a person who has tested positive for Covid-19.
+- If you have had close contacts with a person who has tested positive for Covid-19.

 - If you are in 14-days self-isolation period

 At the Entrance, We Ask You

 - to wash your hands or use n equipped hand sanitizer

 - to wear a Mask

 - to stay 2 meters away from others